How to Automate Payroll for Small Business

 1. Payroll Software

-Payroll software, such as QuickBooks, is a popular option for businesses just starting out.
-There are templates to help you get started tracking and reporting all the necessary information.
-However, someone at your business still needs to handle all of the data entry, and there comes a point when this work needs to be outsourced to save time and money.
+Payroll software, such as QuickBooks, is a popular option for businesses that are just starting out.
+There are templates to help you get started tracking and reporting all the necessary information, and there are good levels of automation involved.
+However, there comes a point when this work needs to be outsourced to prevent mistakes and to save time and money.

 2. National Payroll Providers

 Online payroll providers, such as ADP and Paychex, offer a variety of payroll services depending on the size of your business.
-While these large, online providers can help you automate the payroll process, some small business owners find themselves lost in the shuffle.
+While these large, online providers can help you automate the payroll process, some small business owners find themselves lost in the shuffle of poor customer service.

 3. Local Payroll Providers

-Local payroll services such as CSI Accounting & Payroll focus on small businesses because we understand your challenges at a personal level.
+Local payroll services, such as CSI Accounting & Payroll, focus on small businesses because we understand your challenges at a personal level.
 Local firms typically assign one point of contact to clients for the long-term and don’t experience high employee turnover rates compared to the national firms.
-With ties to the business community, smaller payroll firms know the local banks and other financial institutions.
+CSI's highly-praised, expert customer service helps you reach payroll automation's full potential.